San Bernardino bondholders agree to settlement in city bankruptcy

-SAN FRANCISCO (Reuters) - The city of San Bernardino reached a settlement in its municipal bankruptcy on Tuesday that gives pension bondholders a 60 percent haircut.
+SAN FRANCISCO, March 30 (Reuters) - The city of San Bernardino reached a settlement in its municipal bankruptcy on Tuesday that gives pension bondholders a 60 percent haircut.

 The deal reduces the city’s payments to pension bondholders by $45 million.
 The payments will be made over 30 years, starting one year after San Bernardino’s Chapter 9 plan is confirmed, according to the city.